NLnetLabs/nameshed/doc/manual/source/building.rst

 Building From Source
 ====================

-In addition to meeting the :ref:`system requirements <installation:System Requirements>`, there are two things you need to build Cascade: a C toolchain and Rust.
+There are two things you need to build Cascade: a C toolchain and Rust.
 You can run Cascade on any operating system and CPU architecture where you can fulfil these requirements.

 Dependencies
 ------------

-To get started you need a C toolchain  because of the cryptographic primitives used by Cascade require it.
+To get started, you need a C toolchain because the cryptographic primitives used by Cascade require it.
 You also need Rust because that’s the programming language that Cascade has been written in.

 C Toolchain
 """""""""""